Sentencing - Ancillary Orders

 For further details see Violent Offender Orders elsewhere in Legal Guidance.

 Section 12 of the Domestic Violence, Crime and Victims Act 2004 (DVCVA 2004) came into force on 30 September 2009.
 This amended section 5 of the Protection from Harassment Act 1997 (PHA 1997).
 Previously a criminal court could only make a restraining order when sentencing or otherwise dealing with a defendant convicted of offences of harassment or putting a person in fear of violence under the PHA 1997.
 The amendment allows a court to make a restraining order on conviction or acquittal for any offence.

 These orders are intended to be preventative and protective.
 The guiding principle is that there must be a need for the order to protect a person.
-Police Officers should provide any additional information required for prosecutors to decide whether to invite the court to make a restraining order using form MG13 ('Application for Orders on Conviction').
+Police Officers should provide any additional information required for prosecutors to decide whether to invite the court to make a restraining order using section 8 of the MG5 form (Application for Orders on conviction).
 This information should be requested from the police as early as possible.

 Separate guidance on Restraining Orders, is available elsewhere in the Legal Guidance.

 SOPOs replace restraining orders under s.5A Sex Offenders Act 1997 and sex offender orders under s.2 Crime and Disorder Act 1998.
 However, it is possible that there may still be cases where an offender is subject to one of the orders that pre-date the Sexual Offences Act 2003, and that he comes before the court for breach of the order (see below).